kartik-neal/Project-Santa-Cruz-Preview/README.md

 # Welcome to the Project Santa Cruz Private Preview

+> **SERVICE DOWNTIME**:The Azure Device Update service will be unavailable from 10:00 am PST to 8:00 pm PST on Tuesday, December 8th.

 This public repo provides documentation and example ML models to participants in the preview program.
 Although the content is public, participation in the program requires a devkit.
 If you are with a company working within the edge AI value chain, your company might qualify for a devkit.
 Go to https://aka.ms/scpreview to apply.

 On this page you will find everything you need to get started using your devkit, including these [getting started videos](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/videos.md).